Merivale High School: Athletics

 Including both varsity and club teams, the school has over thirty athletic groups sporting the Marauder name.

 The Merivale High School boys football team won the City Championship in 2005, competing in the Tier 2 division.

 Following a year in which the school was forced to suspend its football program, an influx of athletes from the recently closed J.S Woodsworth Secondary helped the program en route to a successful season in which the team went undefeated.

 In 2008, Merivale High School placed first overall in the NCSSAA Swim Meet in early December.

 In 2010–11, the Varsity Boys Hockey team won the Tier 2 city championships, coming from behind to defeat Louis Riel 2 games to 1, winning the clinching game in front of a packed home arena.
-The team was led by senior Stephen Byford, and rookie goaltender Caleum Tweedale.

 In September 2011, the school had to cancel its football program for good.

 After an athletic year off in 2012–13 due to the province-wide work to rule motion, athletics returned in 2013–14.
 The school holds an annual Athletic Banquet at the end of the year.